khouneesh/khouneesh.github.io/index.md

 %}

 {% capture text %}
-We are a team of enthusiastic researchers that want to push the frontier of data science.
+We are a team of enthusiastic researchers that want to push the frontier of Biomedical Imaging.
-We strive to build an inclusive environment for research, and recognize the value of diversity in the process of discovery.

 {%
   include link.html